Hearing from God

 God wants to speak to everyone.
 But whether we hear Him, often depends more on us than on Him: “Have I asked God to speak to me?”
 “Am I taking time to listen to Him?”
 “Am I ready to do what He says?”
 These are the essential requirements to hear from God and to become more and more familiar with the many ways He speaks.

 We use the word “hearing” here, but we need to be aware that God is Spirit and uses all our senses to communicate with us.
 That means we’re actually “sensing” God.

 Everyone can hear something from God.
 But in order to hear from Him regularly and to live in a relationship with God, it is necessary that we are filled with the Holy Spirit.
 Then He is living in us and shaping our thinking and our feelings more and more so that we can sense more clearly what God wants to say to us.

 If we feel like we aren’t receiving anything from God, it is possible that there is an obstacle blocking the communication between God and us.
-This could be sin that I need to turn away from, or a distraction.
+This could be sin that I need to turn away from, a distraction, or a hurt.
 To hear clearly from God we need to remove everything that is standing between Him and us.

 The aim is that we really know God and live in close contact with Him just as with a good friend.

 What is distracting me from sensing God?
 Are there areas in my life where I don’t want to listen to God?
 Why?